 APASS programs include leadership development, orientation, community resources and information, career and peer mentoring, cultural and educational programs, academic collaborations, and individual and collective advocacy.

-Center for Black Cultural and Student AffairsThe mission of the Center for Black Cultural and Student Affairs (CBCSA) is to create an afro-centric and holistic learning environment for academic, social and professional development as well as to provide civic engagement for all members of the USC community.
+Center for Black Cultural and Student AffairsThe mission of the Center for Black Cultural and Student Affairs (CBCSA) is to create an afro-centric and holistic learning environment for academic, social and professional development as well as to provide civic engagement opportunities for all members of the USC community.

 CBCSA's goal is to create an environment that encourages the intellectual, professional as well as social and cultural growth of African-American students entering and completing degree programs.